-Looking for an integumentary unit that’s thorough, streamlined, and ready to use?
-This comprehensive unit has everything you need to introduce your students to skin, hair, and nails!
+Looking for an integumentary system unit that’s thorough, streamlined, and ready to use?
+These comprehensive anatomy and physiology lessons have everything you need to introduce your students to skin, hair, and nails!
 All student pages come in both PRINT and DIGITAL versions for efficient use in class or through distance learning.

 *PLEASE NOTE: This unit is also included in my Full Anatomy and Physiology Course.